 4. Pure Enthusiasm: Ljupcho Sulev

 Ljupcho Sulev approaches his UX projects with a passion and a positive attitude.
 Originally from Macedonia, he works for SoftServe out of Sofia, Bulgaria.
 I had the opportunity to collaborate with Ljupcho on a project, conducting user interviews and analyzing research side-by-side for weeks.
 His sunny disposition brightens the spirits of his team members and elevates the work.

 Ljupcho’s profile is sparse and direct.
 He highlights his career achievements by pairing photography with bold infographics, letting his enthusiasm pop off the screen.
-The minimal design aesthetic allows the content to take priority over the visuals.
+The minimal digital portfolio design aesthetic allows the content to take priority over the visuals.

 5. Scannability: Aimen Awan